tesshuflower/samples/policy/README.md

 1. Policy template adds new data if the CRD allows: Updating the config map and reapplying it on hub could end up in duplicating resource properties.
 For example, if I want to update the `snapshotLocations` location property to `us-est-1`, after I update the config map I end up with a DataProtectionApplication object containing two `snapshotLocations`, one for the old value and another for the new one.
 The fix would be to :
   -  delete the policy and reapply - but this removes all the resources created by the policy, so a bit too aggressive.
   - manually remove the old property - hard to do and error prone if the resource was placed on a lot of clusters
+2. PV backup ( versus Restic )
-2. PVStorage for the backup resource must match the location of the PVs to be backed up.
+- PVStorage for the backup resource must match the location of the PVs to be backed up.
   - you cannot backup PVs from different regions/locations in the same backup, since a backup points to only one PVStorage
-3. You cannot restore a PV unless the restore resource points to the same PVStorage as the backup; so the restore cluster must have access to the PV snapshot storage location.
+ -  You cannot restore a PV unless the restore resource points to the same PVStorage as the backup; so the restore cluster must have access to the PV snapshot storage location.
-4. PV backup is storage/platform specific; you need the same storage class usage on both source ( where you backup the PV and take the snapshots) and on target cluster ( where you restore the PV snapshot )
+ - PV backup is storage/platform specific; you need the same storage class usage on both source ( where you backup the PV and take the snapshots) and on target cluster ( where you restore the PV snapshot )